Competition, stability, and functionality in excitatory-inhibitory neural circuits: Navigating the Wilson-Cowan dynamic regimes

-Zero-sum games (ZSGs) are a special case of non-cooperative games, usually between two agents, such that the gain of one player is exactly the loss of the other.
-Subsequently, in an ZSG, if the first player is seeking to minimize a scalar cost \(E\), the other player is seeking to minimize \(-E\), or conversely, maximize \(E\).
-Now consider the following ZSG.
+We demonstrate that the proximal gradient play induced by the WC model admits a transformation that reveals a single cost function that drives a zero-sum game (ZSG).
+A ZSG is a special case of non-cooperative games, usually played between two agents, where the gain of one player is exactly the loss of the other.
+Thus, if the first player in a ZSG is seeking to minimize a scalar cost \(\En\), the other player must necessarily be seeking to maximize the same cost \(\En\).
+Consider the following ZSG on \([0, 1]^2\) played between an excitatory population and an inhibitory one, with firing rates \(x_E\) and \(x_I\) respectively: